 We’ll start sitting earlier than usual this coming Saturday.
 There will be two periods of zazen (seated meditation) beginning at 6:00 a.m., with a period of kinhin (walking meditation) in between at 6:40 a.m., and morning chanting following at 7:20.
 You may think, “Oh, that’s too early for me”, but you should give it a try, and you can always nap later.
-Also, we’ll serve a simple breakfast to participants, but you MUST sign up ahead-of-time, either via email at email@example.com, or by phone at (415) 863-2507.The rest of the Saturday schedule will be according to custom, with another period of sitting at 9:25 and the Dharma talk at 10:15 a.m., followed by the monthly ceremony of commemoration of the death of our founder, Rev. Issan Dorsey.
+Also, we’ll serve a simple breakfast to participants, but you MUST sign up ahead-of-time, either via email at email@example.com, or by phone at (415) 863-2507.The rest of the Saturday schedule will be according to custom, with another period of sitting at 9:25 and the Dharma talk at 10:15 a.m., followed by the monthly ceremony of celebration of the Bodhisattva Vows.
 Afterwards, there will be fistfuls of cookies for your enjoyment!
 Everyone is welcome…